redhat-plumbers-in-action/advanced-issue-labeler/README.md

 ## How does it work

 Advanced Issue Labeler takes advantage of GitHub [issue forms](https://github.blog/changelog/2021-06-23-issues-forms-beta-for-public-repositories) (special kind of issue templates) to provide a better developer experience by labeling issues based on provided input.
-It is currently possible to label issues based only on [dropdowns](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/syntax-for-githubs-form-schema#dropdown).
+This action works best with [`dropdowns`](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/syntax-for-githubs-form-schema#dropdown) and [`checkboxes`](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/syntax-for-githubs-form-schema#checkboxes).

-Advanced Issue Labeler is expected to work in cooperation with [@stefanbuck/github-issue-parser](https://github.com/stefanbuck/github-issue-parser) GitHub Action.
+Advanced Issue Labeler is expected to work in cooperation with [@stefanbuck/github-issue-parser `>= v3.1.1`](https://github.com/stefanbuck/github-issue-parser) GitHub Action.
 Parser action provides JSON representation of the submitted issue, where KEYs represent IDs described in the issue-form YAML configuration.
 Issue labeler understands it and can label issues based on selected values from dropdown.
 Dropdown values could directly represent labels or be mapped to policy configuration for more complex labeling requirements.

 ## Features

-* Ability to label issues based on issue form dropdown values
+* Ability to label issues based on issue form `dropdowns` and `checkboxes`
 * Ability to specify [policy](#policy) for mapping specific keywords to labels
 * Ability to exclude certain words from the labeling process ([`block-list`](#block-list))
+* Ability to define multiple policies for different issue forms

 ## Usage